jruizgit/rules/docs/js/reference.md

 ```
 [top](reference.md#table-of-contents)
 ### Pattern Matching
 durable_rules implements a simple pattern matching dialect.
-Similar to lua, it uses % to escape, which vastly simplifies writing expressions.
+It uses % to escape, which vastly simplifies writing expressions.
 Expressions are compiled down into a deterministic state machine, thus backtracking is not supported.
 Event processing is O(n) guaranteed (n being the size of the event).

 **Repetition**
 \+ 1 or more repetitions